 In that moment, as we hand over the piece of art into which we have invested so much of ourselves, we inwardly shed a tear of goodbye whilst doing a little happy dance.
 I thank the painting for choosing me as its creator and wish it happiness in its new home.
 I ask the new owners if I may take a photo of them with their new art so I can remember that happy moment my art found a loving home.

 That’s what makes an art fair for me.
 It’s not about selling, making money, shifting inventory.
 It’s about reaching out to people, ordinary people just like me, and finding that connection with them.
 Sharing stories and learning.
 My art is created with love and I want it to go home with someone who will also love and cherish it.

 Human connections are so powerful and so fulfilling.
 We are becoming isolated and disconnected from each other as virtual networking becomes the norm and spending time engaging face to face becomes an uplifting and rewarding experience.
 I cherish every conversation I have with visitors and artists over these weekends.
 I learn so much and I hope I give in return.

-If you haven’t been able to visit an art fair yet then do come along to Newbury (10th – 12th May) if you can and say hello!
+If you haven’t been able to visit an art fair yet then do come along and say hello!
 Details of upcoming fairs are in the Events tab.

 IF you like what I do, please support me!